 - consider going beyond minimum standards if possible.

 If fans are needed for temperature control, make sure you are using them as safely as possible.

 Letters to businesses

 Click here for previous letters from the Health Unit to businesses about guidance regarding COVID-19.

 If you would like to receive these letters and are not currently on our business list, please email email@example.com to be added.

 Required signage, policies, and safety plan

-Employers’ signage, policies, and plans must be consistent with the government of Ontario’s COVID-19 framework and its accompanying regulation.
-The resources linked below were developed by the Timiskaming Health Unit and the Government of Ontario to help businesses meet these requirements.
+The resources linked below were developed by the Timiskaming Health Unit and the Government of Ontario to help businesses meet requirements.
 The set fines for failing to comply with any section of the re-opening Ontario act start at $750.
 Lack of a safety plan and screening poster have been common ticketed infractions during safety blitzes in other areas of the province.

-The following checklist includes signage, policies, and plans that are required for all employers:
+The following signage, policies, and plans are required for all employers: